promisegrid/paper-ism/README.md

-# A Decentralized Infinite State Machine and Promise-Based State Transition System Compatible with Semantic Spacetime and Promise Theory
+# A Hypergraph-based Decentralized Infinite State Machine Model Compatible with Semantic Spacetime and Promise Theory

 ## Abstract

 We introduce the concept of a decentralized infinite state machine (DISM) in which each agent manages its local state and interacts with other agents by making promises about future state transitions.
 We postulate that this DISM framework is compatible with both Semantic Spacetime (SST) and Promise Theory (PT), providing a natural model for decentralized systems where the interaction between autonomous agents defines system behavior.
 Additionally, we propose a generic language for describing state transitions in DISM that aligns with SST and PT principles.
 This language relies on the concept of promises, where the DISM kernel (the agent) signs tuples that describe transitions between functions without those functions making promises themselves.
 We suspect that this model maintains a separation of concerns between the kernel and hosted functions that is consistent with Promise Theory.

+## Foreword
+*-- By Steve Traugott*

+XXX Retrospective on the prehistory of the DevOps movement's concepts and cultures of convergence, congruence, promise theory, semantic spacetime.
+Desire for reconciliation between these.

+## Discussion

+XXX informal discussion of the paper's content

+## Theory

+XXX formal content

-## Definition of Terms
+### Definition of Terms

-### State Machine
+#### State Machine

 A **state machine** is a model of computation that describes a system's behavior as a sequence of states.
 In a state machine, the system transitions from one state to another based on inputs and internal conditions.

-### Finite State Machine (FSM)
+#### Finite State Machine (FSM)

 A **finite state machine** has a fixed number of states and transitions, making it suitable for modeling systems with a limited number of possible states.